MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/android-configure.md

 4. Click **Next** and assign this profile to targeted devices/users.

-Enabling the above privacy control, will not impact the device compliance check or conditional access, for example, devices with a malicious app will always have a risk level of "Medium".
+Using this privacy control will not impact the device compliance check or conditional access.
+For example, devices with a malicious app will always have a risk level of "Medium".

 ## Related topics